hmalcha/TradeLab/README.md

 # TradeLab
-A python package for testing automated trading strategies.
+A python package for testing algorithmic trading strategies.

 ## Usage
 Execute the provided Jupyter nootebooks to analyze the performance of